briandoconnor/my-sandbox/20150805_provisioning_testing_with_sergei/README.md

 ## TODO

+* need to decide on the ambari configuration, what services run where
+* need to make a blueprint and edit the other config file, turn back on the auto-creation using new blueprint
 * need to figure out the lvm or expanded root volume issue so the nodes can have sufficient storage
-* need to make a blueprint and edit the other config file